tekknolagi/isdt/lecture-notes/4-cor.md

 number?
 A very large number?
 Integers in C are bound to some platform-dependent size.
 What happens if you pass `INT_MIN` or `INT_MAX` to the function?
 Without looking at the body of this function in particular, there is not much else to test in this style.
-Other signatures may leave room for more interesting test cases---maybe they operate on strings or floating point numbers or something more complicated.
+Other signatures and other programming languagea may leave room for more interesting test cases---maybe they operate on strings or floating point numbers or something more complicated (see for example JavaScript's number type).

 When writing whitebox unit tests, on the other hand, assume you have access to the current function definition.
 What test cases might break it?
 One common